 Drawing Classes, Family Activities, Workshops and Special Events.

-Free talk and draw sessions take place every Friday at 1pm.
-The museum provides all art materials.
-These sessions target adults but I have enquired, children are welcome.
+Free talk and draw sessions take place every Friday at 1pm. – at the time of writing – please check current times -The museum provides all art materials.
+These sessions target adults but I have enquired to be told children are welcome.

 The range of activities on offer at the National Gallery is absolutely immense.
 Modern museums in London are incredible resources for families and adults, offering weekend and school holiday classes.
 I can’t tell you all about them, just point you to the families section of the National Gallery website, booking is usually necessary to secure places.